hate-alert/Tutorial-Resources/README.md

 # Hate speech detection, mitigation and beyond (Tutorial ICWSM-2021)

-These are the resources and demos associated with the tutorial ICWSM 2021.
+These are the resources and demos associated with the tutorial *"Hate speech detection, mitigation and beyond"* at [ICWSM 2021](https://www.icwsm.org/2021/index.html).
 Check our [website](https://hate-alert.github.io/talk/icwsm_tutorial/) here.

 **Date and Time** - June 7, 2021, 5:30 PM -7:00 PM IST